torque/torque.github.io/contents/articles/how-not-to-hack/index.md

 At this point, I decided to build XLD from source and discovered that my build would crash when trying to run LogChecker.
 Some investigation of the strings lying around in the uncompressed blob indicated a reference to `dsa_pub.pem`, the public key file shipped with XLD.
-I thought perhaps the plug-in checked this key to verify an official build, but adding this key to my build didn't fix the crash.
+I suspect LogChecker verifies that XLD was signed using this key, though I didn't go out of my way to try to confirm this.
+This check makes sense to me because performing it would act as another security measure by preventing LogChecker from working with any XLD build besides the "official" one.

 It turns out that at least part of the reason XLD (and the LogChecker bundle) are built only 32-bit is that 64-bit executables on OS X have